Green-Software-Foundation/if/README.md

 yarn test
 ```

-To refresh the set of ompls used for validating the output files, run the `scripts/impact-test.sh` bash script (for unix only) as follows:
+To refresh the set of `ompl`s used for validating the output files, run the `scripts/impact-test.sh` bash script (for unix only) as follows:

 ```sh
 ./scripts/impact-test.sh